 Resolved: The United States government ought to curtail the Commander-in-Chief powers of the President.

 Resolved: The United States has a moral obligation to adopt a single-payer healthcare system.

 Resolved: The United States ought to become party to the Rome Statute of the International Criminal Court.

 Resolved: The United States ought to end its provision of arms to foreign insurgents.

 Resolved: The United States ought to guarantee the right to housing.

 Online voting for LD occurs August 1 through September 11.
-The 2016 September/October LD resolution (voted on last fall) will be announced by August 15.
+The 2016 September/October LD resolution (voted on last fall) will be announced August 8.

 2016 Nationals PF Topic Area: Election Process